Hywan/mnt.io/content/articles/2024-10-08-building-a-new-site/index.md

 At this step, it should be clear the site has been optimised for smallness, speed and semantics.
-Even the fonts aren't custom: I use [Modern Font Stacks] to find a font stacks that work on most computers.
+Even the fonts aren't custom: I use [Modern Font Stacks] to find a font stack that work on most computers.
 Two devices may not have the same look and feel for this site and that's perfectly fine.
 That's the nature of the Web.